The Diary of Alicia Keys: Musical style

-Stevie Wonder (pictured in 1973) was cited as an influence for jazz-styled tracks on The Diary of Alicia Keys.
+Stevie Wonder (pictured in 1973) was cited as an influence on jazz stylings of The Diary of Alicia Keys.

 The Diary of Alicia Keys is predominantly a soul, R&B, contemporary classical, and hip-hop record.
 Its musical style is largely influenced by 1960s and 1970s soul, which Keys declared "some of the best music ever created".
-Accordingly, author Mark Anthony Neal observed how the album's traditional soul-oriented sound transcended the neo soul style of Songs in A Minor, while Sal Cinquemani of Slant Magazine compared the sonic amalgamation of modernism and classicism on The Diary of Alicia Keys to its predecessor.
-Furthermore, Denise Boyd of BBC described the album as an eclectic fusion of genres, from "cosmic" jazz to "sensual" salsa.
+Critic Mark Anthony Neal observed how the album's traditional soul-oriented sound transcended the neo soul style of Songs in A Minor, while Sal Cinquemani of Slant Magazine compared the sonic amalgamation of modernism and classicism on The Diary of Alicia Keys to its predecessor.
+Denise Boyd of BBC described the album as an eclectic fusion of genres, from "cosmic" jazz to "sensual" salsa.
 The intro "Harlem's Nocturne" fuses classical piano with hip-hop drums.
 Integration of classical and hip-hop stylings segues into the horn-driven "Karma", whose background consists of dramatic violins, flittering strings and low-end keys interspersed with excerpts from Johannes Brahms's Violin Concerto in D major, Op.
 77. Up-tempo, blaxploitation-influenced funk track "Heartburn" is built upon minimalist drums, rapid brass, and disjointed guitars.
 Its call-and-response chorus incorporates elements of disco, which journalist David Browne compared to Studio 54.
-"If I Was Your Woman"/"Walk on By" is a medley comprising Keys' piano and vocals covering "If I Were Your Woman" by Gladys Knight & the Pips against the instrumental excerpts from "Walk On By" by Isaac Hayes.
+"If I Was Your Woman"/"Walk on By" is a medley composed of Keys' piano and vocal cover of "If I Were Your Woman" by Gladys Knight & the Pips, against the instrumental excerpts from "Walk On By" by Isaac Hayes.
 Its musical style combines Motown-era soul with futuristic hip-hop.

 In the vein of 1970s soul, "You Don't Know My Name" incorporates a sample from The Main Ingredient's "Let Me Prove My Love to You" alongside an orchestral arrangement.
 Blues influences are present on the jazz-R&B ballad "If I Ain't Got You", "Dragon Days", which is built upon artificial classic rock guitar licks created through a keyboard, and "Samsonite Man".
 Titular track "Diary" is the album's sole collaboration, featuring Tony!
 Toni!
 Toné! on guitar, bass, Wurlitzer, organ, and additional piano, as well as Jermaine Paul on vocals.
 BBC's Daryl Easlea described the track as "languid late-night soul", while Keys' then-manager Jeff Robinson characterized it as a gospel recording.
-On the synthesized hip-hop track "So Simple", Keys' vocals were partially modified to sound high-pitched and sped-up, to represent Keys' alter ego Lellow.
+On the synthesized hip-hop track "So Simple", Keys' vocals were partially modified to sound high-pitched and accelerated, to represent her alter ego Lellow.
 Critic Alexis Petridis compared the synthesizer-driven production of the jazz interlude "Feeling U, Feeling Me" to Stevie Wonder's Innervisions (1973).
-Wonder served as musical inspiration for the jazz outro "Nobody Not Really", whose elaborate instrumentation is composed of drums, bass, guitar, flute, horns, piano, and organ, while its production incorporates reverb effect.
+Wonder served as musical inspiration for the jazz outro "Nobody Not Really", whose elaborate instrumentation utilizes drums, bass, guitar, flute, horns, piano, and organ, while its production incorporates reverb effect.
 "Streets of New York (City Life)", included solely on UK and Japanese editions of The Diary of Alicia Keys, features guest appearances from Nas and Rakim, and contains samples from the former's "N.Y.
 State of Mind".